Mitch Lucker: Tattoos

-Lucker was casually known for his extensive and large collection of tattoos on his body covering his arms, torso, neck/throat, hands, fingers and even his face.
-The only place he refused to ever get tattooed was on his back.
-He explained this by stating "I like seeing the artwork because it is artwork!
+Lucker was known for his extensive collection of tattoos on his body covering his arms, torso, neck/throat, hands, fingers, and face.
+The only place he refused to get tattooed was his back: "I like seeing the artwork because it is artwork!
 [Having my back tattooed would] be like owning an expensive painting that you can never see.
-Like, 'Oh, I have this beautiful, expensive painting, but you can't see it because it's at my uncle's house."
+Like, 'Oh, I have this beautiful, expensive painting, but you can't see it because it's at my uncle's house.'"

 Accident and death

 On October 31, 2012, Lucker was riding his motorcycle in Huntington Beach when he struck a light pole.
 Lucker was flung from his motorcycle and sustained serious injuries.
 He was taken to a local hospital where doctors performed surgery on him for 8 hours.

 On November 1, 2012, Lucker was pronounced dead at 6:17 AM.
 Local police stated that he died as the result of a motorcycle accident.
 He was likely under the influence of alcohol at the time of the crash.
+That night a candlelight vigil was held in memory of Lucker at the crash site.

 His funeral took place on November 8, 2012.
 He was buried at Harbor Lawn-Mount Olive Memorial Park in Costa Mesa, California.

-One month following his death, Lucker's Suicide Silence bandmates held a memorial show titled "Ending Is the Beginning", which took place at the Fox Theater in Pomona, California.
+One month following his death, Lucker's bandmates held a memorial show titled "Ending Is the Beginning", which took place at the Fox Theater in Pomona, California.
 Proceeds from the show served to benefit his daughter's education costs.
 The band also started the Kenadee Lucker Education Fund and continues to promote donations to her.